Daily Chronology of Coast Guard History

 and 1,132 persons.
 The War Department used those assigned in laying

-submarine defense nets during and in removing these defenses after the
+submarine defense nets during the war and in removing these defenses after the

 war.
 Other duties performed by these vessels were placing practice